 - Legal reviews to ensure you have the right to build a solar energy system on the property.

 - Determining where and how your solar energy system will connect to the grid.

 - Evaluation of the property including shade analysis, structural evaluations, and topographical and geological surveys.

 2. System Design

-The process of construction can vary depending on your project type and size of system.
+The process of construction can vary depending on your project type and system size.
 Smaller rooftop systems can be as quick as 2-3 weeks, whereas larger and more complex systems can take up to several months.
-While well thought-out plans have minimal disruption to normal operations, you’ll still want to prepare for things like alternate parking spots and temporary power shutdowns, depending on the nature of your business and size of the system.
-Most experienced solar installers have clever work-arounds that will help to minimize disruptions to your normal operations.
+While well-thought-out plans have minimal disruption to normal operations, you’ll still want to prepare for things like alternate parking spots and temporary power shutdowns, depending on the nature of your business and the size of the system.
+Most experienced solar installers have clever workarounds that will help to minimize disruptions to your normal operations.
 Picking a reputable and experienced installer is critical in this regard.

 Commissioning is the next and final step once construction is complete.
 This is when your solar provider confirms that your solar installation was built according to plan, and the utility grants you permission to connect and operate your solar energy system with the local power grid.
 Congratulations, you’re now producing your own clean energy!